Are you in danger of becoming a Super Christian?

 I don’t know about you, but I have a real struggle with letting all that God has done for me sink in.
 What I mean by that is that when it comes to Jesus’s ultimate sacrifice on the cross, I understand it, but it doesn’t affect me in the way I feel it should.
 I don’t know; maybe I have been a Christian too long.
 Perhaps I have grown accustomed to being saved.

-As you know, I am a truck driver.
+As some of you know, I used to be a truck driver.
 There is one rule that all truckers go by.
 It is an unspoken rule, but everyone adheres to: Don’t get comfortable behind the wheel.
 The reason for this rule is that once you become accustomed to driving and you think you are a great truck driver (we call it being a “Super Trucker”) and you know all the rules and follow them, it is then that you make a rookie mistake.

 For instance, perhaps you forget to set your parking brake, don’t signal before a turn, or you misjudge a curve.
 Other issues come about with the job.
 Forgetting to open or close a valve can cause a serious problem.
 The point is that when a driver becomes comfortable with the routine, he becomes a danger to himself and everyone else on the road.